Police Department Military equipment use policy

 Assembly Bill 481 - Military Equipment Use Policy

 On January 1st, 2022, Assembly Bill 481 (AB 481) was enacted which required the City of Union City adopt a military equipment use policy by way of a resolution and ordinance.
-The full text of AB 481 is available here.
 The ordinance must allow for the continued and future use of military equipment by the Union City Police Department (UCPD) to safeguard the public’s welfare, safety, civil rights, and liberties.
 Per AB 481, City Council approval must be obtained prior to engaging in any of the following:

 - Obtaining military equipment or funds for purchase.
 This includes applying for grants or receiving donations.